 Being a crypto trader, you have to ensure that your assets are safe.
 In this article, we will explore some of the best practices that you should use to ensure safety of your assets.

-When you trade on centralized crypto exchanges, the company is responsible for the custody and security of your crypto assets.
-Their security protocols also depend on how much resources and commitment they give to security of customers’ assets.
-Crypto exchanges secure the users’ assets through multiple layers of protection including account security measures, web security protocols and firewall, corporate and organization safeguards.
-Crypto regulations that are enforced by regulatory bodies also adds another layer of security.
-Before choosing any crypto exchange, consider having a look at the security features like cold storage facilities, and security audits that company utilize.
+On centralized crypto exchanges, the company is responsible for the custody and security of users’ crypto assets.
+Their security protocols depend on how many resources and how much commitment they dedicate to protecting customers’ assets.
+Crypto exchanges secure users’ funds through multiple layers of protection, including account security measures, web security protocols and firewalls, as well as corporate and organizational safeguards.

 Safety Practices for Centralized Exchanges